Choctaw Stadium: Football

 Prior to the XFL's shutdown after five weeks in 2020, the Dallas Renegades had played three games in the stadium.
 They lost all three beginning with a 15–9 defeat in the season opener against the St. Louis BattleHawks.
 After the Houston Roughnecks defeated the Renegades 27–20 in Week 4, their last game at Globe Life Park was a 30–12 loss to the New York Guardians.
-The Dallas Renegades will continue play in the stadium starting with the 2023 season.
+The Dallas Renegades (now known as the Arlington Renegades) resumed play in the stadium starting with the 2023 season, with the stadium serving as a hub for all eight teams during the regular season and the seven other teams flying to their home stadiums each week.
+In 2024, the XFL—ahead of an upcoming merger with the United States Football League—indicated that the stadium would again serve as the hub for the merged league.

-In 2021, the stadium became home of the annual Arlington Showdown featuring the Texas Southern Tigers versus the Southern University Jaguars.
+In 2021 and 2022, the stadium was home of the annual Arlington Showdown featuring the Texas Southern Tigers versus the Southern University Jaguars.

-The stadium hosts University Interscholastic League (UIL) and Arlington Independent School District (AISD) high school football games.
+The stadium hosts the high school football games for the Arlington Independent School District as part of the University Interscholastic League.

 Rugby union

-The stadium has been the home of the Dallas Jackals of Major League Rugby since their inaugural season in 2022.
+The stadium has been the home of the Dallas Jackals of Major League Rugby since their inaugural season in 2022 until the club ceased operations in September 2024.

 Soccer

-The International Champions Cup soccer match featuring Atletico de Madrid of Spain vs. Chivas de Guadalajara of Mexico was played on July 23, 2019.
+The International Champions Cup soccer match featuring Atlético Madrid of Spain vs. Chivas Guadalajara of Mexico was played on July 23, 2019.
 It was the first time that a soccer match involving professional clubs was played at Choctaw Stadium.

 North Texas SC of USL League One moved from its previous home in Frisco to Choctaw Stadium beginning in 2020.
+The club is scheduled to leave the stadium in 2026 and move to Mansfield, Texas.